 5. Start working from inside out

 Good branding and marketing start at home.
 So, before you start looking outside, focus on the people who are within your company.
-Get them branded mugs, printed T-shirts, bags, pens; maybe even organise in-house contests where winners get your branded promotional products.
+Get them branded mugs, printed T-shirts, bags, pens; maybe even organise in-house contests where winners get your branded printed giveaways.

 That will be both a nice touch that shows your employees you appreciate them, and a good test, as you’ll get to see firsthand which promotional products get the most use.

 Call it beta testing, or call it building healthy relationships within the company, but this tip is a win-win either way.

 Yes, we know you want to attract new people, but that doesn’t mean you shouldn’t keep the existing ones.
 No customer and no partner are to be taken for granted.
 If your competitors start luring them with interesting offers, you need to have their loyalty.